ThinkInvis/RoR2-TinkersSatchel/ContentSummary.md

 			<td>
 				<b>Hydroponic Cell</b><br>
 				<details>
-					<summary>Half of damage and healing received combine into damage on your next strike... <i>BUT you heal for 50% less.</i></summary>
+					<summary>Half your healed health grows a plant that provides a single-use damage bonus... <i>BUT you don't receive the converted healing.</i></summary>
-					<small>Store nutrients on taking damage equal to 50% (+50% per stack, hyperbolic) of the damage taken, up to 10x your max health.
-50% (+50% per stack, hyperbolic) of incoming healing is blocked.
-Each point of blocked healing instead converts 1 point of nutrients into 0.5 points of base damage, up to 100x your damage stat.
-This bonus damage will be consumed by your next attack that deals more than 400% damage.</small>
+					<small>Whenever you receive healing that applies to your health (overheal, barrier, etc. do not count), 50% (+50% per stack, hyperbolic) of this healing will be converted into base damage at a ratio of 2.00:1.
+This bonus damage will be consumed by your next attack that deals more than 400% damage.
+Stores up to 100x your damage stat.</small>
 				</details>
 			</td>
 			<td><ul>